 Post Katrina, Ron kept his voice studio in New Orleans thriving while working as Director of Artistic Operations for three of Louisiana’s symphony orchestras: the Baton Rouge Symphony (2006-2009), the Louisiana Philharmonic (2010-2012), and the Shreveport Symphony (2013-2015).
 While in Shreveport, Ron joined the music faculty at the Hurley School of Music, Centenary College, as a Lecturer in voice and musical theatre, and while at Centenary, directed and conducted the Tony Award winning Urinetown, the Musical (Hollmann and Kotis), and in the Spring of 2015, a new production of Rags (music by Charles Strouse, lyrics by Stephen Schwartz, book by Joseph Stein).

 Today, as a result of their perseverance and hard work, many students who have trained in Ron’s voice studio have auditioned for and been accepted by many of North America’s finest BFA programs in Musical Theatre, and those now graduated, are appearing in major regional theatres across North America, on national tours (Cats, A Christmas Story, Cinderella, Book of Mormon, Matilda, Memphis, Mamma Mia), and on Broadway (Les Misérables, Book of Mormon, Beautiful, Anastasia).

 Since moving to Wenatchee, WA in the summer of 2015, Ron has appeared in the role of Grandpa Potts in the All District Musical production of Chitty Chitty Bang Bang, and as Dr. Engel in the Student Prince at the Icicle Creek Center for the Arts.
 He has music directed and/or conducted Chicago (Hot August Nights) and Young Frankenstein (Apple Blossom Muscial).
-He also directs the Apollo Club Men's Chorus, the Chamber Ensemble at Wenatche Valley College, and is Managing Director of the Julian Patrick Summer Vocal Intensive, all of which were suspended during the Covid-19 Pandemic.
-Ron continues to teach voice and maintains a private studio at the Columbia River Music Conservatory and in the Music Department at Wenatchee Valley College, where he is a member of the adjunct faculty.
+He also directed the Apollo Club Men's Chorus, the Chamber Ensemble at Wenatche Valley College, and was Managing Director of the Julian Patrick Summer Vocal Intensive, all of which were suspended during the Covid-19 Pandemic.
+Ron continues to teach voice, maintaining private studios in Wenatchee and in the Music Department at Wenatchee Valley College, where he is a member of the adjunct faculty.
 In January 2020, Ron was appointed Managing Director of the Wenatchee Valley Symphony, a position he held until the official end of the Pandemic in June 2023.